 I am also interested in how legal and regulatory policy contexts affect secure systems and network design with emphases on data protection, data provenance, and accountability.

-I am currently recruiting prospective PhD students with security, systems, and/or networking backgrounds who are interested in computer security research.
+I am currently interested in working with students who have security, systems, and/or networking backgrounds and who are interested in computer security research.
 Please contact me by e-mail if interested!
-Note that faculty in the CS Department do not make admissions decisions.

 Benjamin E. Ujcich